 “We start life as children, but most of us will become parents.
 We are students, but many of us will become teachers.”

-Cut from the same cloth is a collaboration of students, designers, teachers, artists, thinkers who have come together to collect used clothes from the community, and to think about reinvention.
-We have made this installation as a provocation; all the garments will be donated, reused or mechanically recycled into ‘new’ textile after this live event.
+Cut from the same cloth was a collaboration of students, designers, teachers, artists, thinkers who came together to collect used clothes from the community, and to think about reinvention.
+The installation was made as a provocation; all the garments were donated, reused or mechanically recycled into ‘new’ textile after the event.